Canonical quantisation of telegrapher's equations coupled by ideal nonreciprocal elements: Time-reversal symmetry

 In the process of Legendre transforming we then have the full TRS operation now on phase space.

 Therefore, the classical complex amplitudes $a_{\omel}$ are transformed as

-The realization of the TRS operation \eqref{eq:TRS1} in the ``double space'' case of subsection II.B is a bit more involved.
-In fact, prima facie the Lagrangian (12) seems to break time reversal symmetry, due to the presence of the $-i\omega\dot{X}\mathsf{t}X$ term.
-Let us analyze the TRS operation in the context of mode expansion, namely
+The realisation of the TRS operation \eqref{eq:TRS1} in the ``double space'' case of subsection II.B is a bit more involved.
+In fact, prima facie the Lagrangian (12) seems to break time-reversal symmetry, due to the presence of the $-i\omega\dot{X}\mathsf{t}X$ term.
+Let us analyse the TRS operation in the context of mode expansion, namely

 omitting the spatial dependencies.
 This is the general transformation for all the expansions and situations that we consider.
-We see then that the relevant analysis is that of the action of $-\sigma^z$ on the mode doublet $\boldsymbol{W}_{\omega\epsilon}$.
+We see then that the TRS operation transfers to the action of $-\sigma^z$ on the mode doublet $\boldsymbol{W}_{\omega\epsilon}$.

-Crucially, $\sigma^z$ commutes with the operator $\mathcal{L}$ in the reciprocal case.
-Notice that this involves both the commutation of the velocity matrix $\mathsf{\Delta}$ with $\sigma^z$ \emph{and} the fact that the boundary conditions required for the definition of the domain of $\mathsf{L}$ are invariant under the action of $\sigma^z$.
-We can therefore diagonalize simultaneously $\mathsf{L}$ and $\sigma^z$, and indeed that is exactly the form in which we have proceeded.
+Crucially, $\sigma^z$ commutes with the operator $\mL$ in the reciprocal case.
+Notice that this involves both the commutation of the velocity matrix $\mathsf{\Delta}$ with $\sigma^z$ \emph{and} the fact that the boundary conditions required for the definition of the domain of $\mL$ are invariant under the action of $\sigma^z$.
+We can therefore diagonalise simultaneously $\mL$ and $\sigma^z$, and indeed that is exactly the form in which we have proceeded.
 Namely, in rewriting the degeneracy index $\epsilon$ as $\alpha\lambda$ with $\alpha$ being either $u$ or $v$, we are choosing

 It follows that in this case we can write the TRS operation on the mode amplitudes as

 From here it flows that their conjugate momenta transform as